 Conservation Dinner Series: Liz Cunningham of Women Working for Oceans joins us in the elephant room after dinner to give a talk about protecting our oceans.
-The conservation dinner series is complementary to all dinner guests.
-If you do not have a dinner reservation and would like to join, please book here.
+The conservation dinner series is complimentary to all dinner guests.

 Liz Cunningham will share the story of her award-winning book Ocean Country, which is the story of finding true hope amidst dire environmental and humanitarian crises.
 This intimate account charts her thrilling journey through unexpected encounters with conservationists, fishermen, sea nomads, and scientists, in the Mediterranean, Sulawesi, the Turks and Caicos Islands, and Papua, New Guinea.
 Cunningham will share stories and photographs about the amazing people she met, who showed her what true hope can be.

 Bio: Cunningham writes and speaks about ocean conservation and the traits we need to be effective stewards of life on our planet—among others, courage, an engaged, active hope, and the ability to work together to find solutions.
 She is the author of the award-winning book, Ocean Country: One Woman’s Voyage from Peril to Hope in Her Quest to Save the Seas (North Atlantic Books, 2015), with a foreword by Carl Safina.
 She is also active in the education field as the cofounder of KurtHahn.org, the Web archive for the founder of Outward Bound.
 More information about her work is at http://www.lizcunningham.net